 - Advise on the application of the Mortgage Conduct of Business Rules and any other parts of the Handbook

 - Tighten up your responsible lending or vulnerable customers’ policies.
 Are they applied in practice and delivering the right outcomes?
 Or we can review any other of your policies

 - Develop management information

 - Undertake file reviews or formal past business reviews to identify weaknesses in systems and controls

 - Carry out a post-MCD health-check – it is better we do it than to wait for the FCA to come knocking

 - Assist with prudential compliance matters or submit regulatory returns

 - Prepare and deliver training

 - As we are on the FCA panel as a Conduct of Business Skilled Person, we can help if you’ve got an s166 Requirement Notice.

-Our people have worked in the industry and at the regulator and our membership of the Council of Mortgage Lenders (CML) helps us keep up to date with emerging issues.
+Our people have worked in the industry and at the regulator and stay abreast of emerging issues.